Two Key Considerations on Infrastructure and Energy Disputes with the Arbitral Seat in Latin America

 The constitutionalisation of arbitration and the resulting boomerang effect

-In past decades, arbitration has been included directly in the Constitutions of several Latin American countries.
+In past decades, arbitration has been included directly in the constitutions of several Latin American countries.
 For instance, Costa Rica, El Salvador and Honduras all included the right to arbitrate as a fundamental right in their constitutions (in Articles 43, 23 and 100, respectively).
-More recently, in 2011, Mexico reformed its Federal Constitution, to include access to alternative dispute resolution methods as a fundamental right.
-Other countries include arbitration in the constitutional articles regarding ‘judicial power’, as is the case for the Constitutions of Colombia, Ecuador and Paraguay in Articles 116, 190 and 248, respectively.
-In some cases, constitutions suggest that arbitrators are temporarily vested with the same power to administer justice that a local judge would have.
+More recently, in 2011, Mexico reformed its Federal Constitution, to include access to alternative dispute resolution methods as a fundamental right.22 Other countries include arbitration in the constitutional articles regarding 'judicial power', as is the case for the constitutions of Colombia, Ecuador and Paraguay in Articles 116, 190 and 248, respectively.
+In some cases, constitutions suggest that arbitrators are temporarily vested with the same power to administer justice that a local judge would have.23

 On the spectrum of legislation favouring and opposing international arbitration, one would think that the constitutionalisation of arbitration would be a powerful tool to protect arbitration.
 What else could have higher priority than a constitutional norm?
 What could be more protected than a fundamental right?
 And, moreover, who could obstruct arbitration if it is regarded as part of the fundamental text of a country?
 Seemingly, no higher protection could be granted.

 Several courts throughout the region adopted this secondary challenge to arbitration awards.
-The Constitutional Section of the Supreme Court of Venezuela, Chilean Constitutional Court, and the Constitutional Court of Colombia have openly stated that arbitrators are subject to those countries’ constitutions and, thus, their decisions can be questioned through amparo actions.
-In Venezuela, a court vacated an international award after an amparo action was filed, under the rationale of protecting ‘Venezuelan public policy’.
-Peruvian courts similarly affirmed that the powers of the arbitrators derived ultimately from the Constitution, based on their exercise of judicial power.
-To cite another example, Mexican courts annulled the PEP v.
+The Constitutional Section of the Supreme Court of Venezuela,27 Chilean Constitutional Court,28 and the Constitutional Court of Colombia29 have openly stated that arbitrators are subject to those countries' constitutions and, thus, their decisions can be questioned through amparo actions.
+In Venezuela, a court vacated an international award after an amparo action was filed, under the rationale of protecting 'Venezuelan public policy'.30 Peruvian courts similarly affirmed that the powers of the arbitrators derived ultimately from the Constitution, based on their exercise of judicial power.31 To cite another example, Mexican courts annulled the PEP v.
 Commisa award through an amparo action, although the award was subsequently confirmed in US courts nevertheless.

 After the red flag was raised, practitioners, legislators and courts began to realise how amparo protection was obstructing international arbitration.
 As a result, more recently, the pendulum has started to shift back to the centre, and some countries have drawn limits to protect international arbitration from this local mannerism.

 For example, in 2011, the Peruvian Supreme Court expressly modified its previous decisions and stated that amparo protection is not available against international awards, highlighting that the only action against an award should be an annulment request.
-The court did leave some opportunities open that might justify the use of amparo against awards, but carefully delineated the specific conditions and requisites that must be met for this to happen.
-Echoing the Peruvian initiative, Mexican courts now appear to be clear on the fact that neither arbitrators nor awards are subject to amparo protection, and Chile followed the same line of decisions.
-Panama has similarly clarified this fact in its recent arbitration law.
+The court did leave some opportunities open that might justify the use of amparo against awards, but carefully delineated the specific conditions and requisites that must be met for this to happen.34 Echoing the Peruvian initiative, Mexican courts now appear to be clear on the fact that neither arbitrators nor awards are subject to amparo protection,35 and Chile followed the same line of decisions.36 Panama has similarly clarified this fact in its recent arbitration law.37

 The constitutionalisation theory is well settled in Latin America, and judicial decisions remain subject to constitutional review for any alleged violation of a fundamental right.
 Considering that arbitration is not yet a self-sufficient system, local courts may well intervene in an arbitration proceeding in one way or another – through decisions enforcing arbitral agreements, decisions on preliminary measures, annulments or the enforcement of awards.
 As such, avoiding the indirect amparo action may be difficult or impossible.